History of exploration

 References

-- A.T.Jones and R.F.Dill, The Great Blue Hole of Lighthouse Reef Atoll, Belize, Central America: Deep Technical Diving to Collect Sea-Level Records, 181 – 195 pp. Caribbean Geology Into the Third Millenium.
+1. A.T.Jones and R.F.Dill, The Great Blue Hole of Lighthouse Reef Atoll, Belize, Central America: Deep Technical Diving to Collect Sea-Level Records, 181 – 195 pp. Caribbean Geology Into the Third Millenium.
 Transactions of the Fifteenth Caribbean Geological Conference.
 Edited by Trevor A. Jackson.
 2002.
 Accessed on July 19, 2010

-Great Blue Hole on the map
+Great Blue Hole is included in the following article:

-Landmarks of Belize
+Wonders of Belize

 Sinkholes

-Recommended books
+WorldYellow Recommended books

 Dive Atlas of the World

-From the Blue Hole at Lawson Reef and the wreck of the Umbria in the Red Sea, to Michaelmas on the Great Barrier Reef, the Dive Atlas of the World offers a global tour of top dive sites, described and photographed by experts.
+From the Blue Hole at Lawson Reef and the wreck of the Umbria in the Red Sea to Michaelmas on the Great Barrier Reef, the Dive Atlas of the World offers a global tour of top dive sites, described and photographed by experts.

 Encyclopedia of Caves and Karst Science